 There are several aspects that you have to prepare before starting your food blog:

 - Find a niche.
-Remember to start with being as specific as possible with your topic.
+Remember to start by being as specific as possible with your topic.
 Instead of a healthy food blog, it’s better to choose a ready-to-go healthy food blog.
 Once you get your regular audience, you can start to expand to other general topics that you desire to avoid being monotone.

 - Target your audience.
 Having a target audience makes your content plan measurable and clear.
 It helps you create a better promotional strategy and build a stronger blog identity branding.
-It’s also beneficial for deciding a suitable name for your blog so that you can buy a domain name as soon as possible.
+It’s also beneficial for deciding on a suitable name for your blog so that you can buy a domain name as soon as possible.